Based on the management philosophy of Shiba Park Hotel Co., Ltd.

 ART in PARK HOTEL TOKYO

-As part of our social contribution activities, we hold a permanent exhibition in the corridor on the 32nd floor with the cooperation of the Paralym Art, Through this space based on art, in an environment that welcomes of course Japanese guests but also many foreigners visiting Japan, we provide a place for artists to practice their art continuously, and we seek to share their works with people from all over the world.
+As part of our social contribution activities, we hold a permanent exhibition in the corridor on the 32nd floor with the cooperation of the Paralym Art.
+Through this space based on art, in an environment that welcomes not only Japanese guests but also many foreigners visiting Japan, we provide a place for artists to practice their art continuously, and we seek to share their works with people from all over the world.
 The exhibition works can even be purchased, and we also placed a donations box in the exhibition venue.
-The vending machines for staff usage in the back yard, and inside the hotel, feature designs from works of Paralym Art.
+The vending machines for staff usage in the backyard and inside the hotel feature designs from works of Paralym Art.
 A part of the sales from those vending machines will go through the Paralym Art organization and be used to support independence and societal progress for artists.